LAStools/LAStools/bin/txt2las_README.md

 It is also possible to pipe the ASCII into txt2las.
 For this you will need to add both '-stdin' and '-itxt' to the command-line.

+Each line will be parsed according to the parameters of the "-parse" argument.
+If the input file contains a column description in the first line the parse string can be generated automatic by this line.
+A column description can be created by las2txt command.
+See "parse" section below for valid parse tokens.

 ## Examples